 - Invoice financing (or invoice factoring): This loan type is best suited for businesses with outstanding invoices and reliable paying customers.
 Technically, you’re borrowing against the money you’ll receive from paid invoices later on.
 You can collect customer payments yourself or hand off that responsibility to a third party.

-Raising your odds of approval
+Increasing your odds of approval

 Before you apply, it’s a good idea to assess where you stand based on these five factors: